NEUROINFORMATICS-GROUP-FAV-KIV-ZCU/KIM-OWLImport/README.md

 License
 -------

-This software is relased under the MIT License.
+This software is relased under the Apache License 2.0.
 For details, see LICENSE.md.

 For licenses for the third-party libraries, please see the license files in the lib/ folder.